devdashk66/devdashk66/README.md

 ### 🔭 What I'm Working On

-I'm currently working on cloning some popular sites using React, Firebase, API, and Redux.
+I'm currently cloning some popular sites using React, Firebase, API, and Redux.
 This project is helping me gain more experience with these technologies and to develop my front-end development skills further.

 ### 🌱 What I'm Learning